-As the name suggests are the plants that can live and keep growing year after year.
-They can further be classed as herbaceous which means they will die in winters and come back next spring.
+As the name suggests are plants that can live and keep growing year after year.
+They can further be classed as herbaceous which means they will die in winter and come back next spring.
 Bear in mind that evergreens are plants that are not affected by weather and essentially live throughout the year with the leaves on although they only flower in a particular season.
-Perennials plants will grow flowers in the appropriate season as well year after year.
+Perennial plants will grow flowers in the appropriate season as well year after year.
 Technically a plant can be called perennial if it lasts for at least 3 years.

-Perennials are one o the main constituents of any Gardens, flower beds, or borders.
-They are reliable plants and they will flower in different seasons, some will flower in spring, some in Autumn, and even in winter making them a wonderful choice for the garden and year around variation and presence of flowers and multitude of colors.
+Perennials are one o the main constituents of any Garden, flower beds, or borders.
+They are reliable plants and they will flower in different seasons, some will flower in spring, some in Autumn, and even in winter making them a wonderful choice for the garden and year around variation and presence of flowers and a multitude of colors.

 A hardy perennial is a perennial which will grow, flowers and come back after year after year.
 There are also half-hardy perennials which are only called perennials in the particular region or locality where they are grown.
 These half-hardy perennials can be grown in colder regions such as the UK but they will not survive our tough winters they are only suitable for temperature in the regions of 8 to 12 degrees centigrade.